Implementation of the "Work-life balance Directive" - bureaucracy instead of balance

 - Employees may contact the Federal Anti-Discrimination Agency if they believe they have been discriminated against as a result of taking parental leave, nursing leave or family care leave.

-It also remains to be seen whether and when the announced partnership leave and an even more extensive protection against dismissal will be introduced.
+It remains to be seen whether and when the announced partnership leave and an even more extensive protection against dismissal will be introduced.